The company

 Problem

-There are 22.3 million children in Pakistan out of school and enrolment and performance both decrease as children move from primary grades to secondary grades.
+In Pakistan, 22.3 million children are out of school, and enrolment and performance both decline as children move from primary to secondary grades.

-The GSMA supported Orenda in March 2021 to expand both the curriculum and reach of the Taleemabad app by developing the app for KaiOS phones, which addresses affordability and accessibility barriers.
-Orenda also launched their B2B solution for low-cost schools by developing an enterprise resource planning (ERP) system to further improve accessibility.
+In March 2021, Orenda received a GSMA grant to expand its curriculum and reach by developing its Taleemabad app for KaiOS phones, thus tackling affordability and accessibility barriers.
+Orenda also launched its B2B solution for low-cost schools by developing an enterprise resource planning (ERP) system to further improve accessibility.
+In April 2024, Orenda received an additional GSMA grant through the Accelerated Growth Fund to use AI for personalised learning and integrating users on a unified platform.

 A message from the CEO